hotenov/playlist-along/README.rst

 ------

-If you encounter any problems, please `file an issue`_ along with a detailed description.
+If you encounter any problems, please see `project discussions <https://github.com/hotenov/playlist-along/discussions>`_ first or `file an issue`_ along with a detailed description.

 Credits